stitchdata/docs/_integration-schemas/facebook-ads/ads_insights.md

     type: "number"
     description: "The average percentage of the Facebook Canvas that people saw."

-  - name: "social_impressions"
-    type: "integer"
-    description: "The number of times the ad was viewed when displayed with social information, which shows Facebook friends who engaged with the Facebook Page or ad."

   - name: "objective"
     type: "string"
     description: "The objective selected for the campaign.
 This reflects the goal you want to achieve with your advertising."